Alkene: Shape

+Isomerism

+In organic chemistry, the prefixes cis- and trans- are used to describe the positions of functional groups attached to carbon atoms joined by a double bond.
+In Latin, cis and trans mean "on this side of" and "on the other side of" respectively.
+Therefore, if the functional groups are both on the same side of the carbon chain, the bond is said to have cis- configuration, otherwise (i.e. the functional groups are on the opposite side of the carbon chain), the bond is said to have trans- configuration.

+For there to be cis- and trans- configurations, there must be a carbon chain, or at least one functional group attached to each carbon is the same for both.
+E- and Z- configuration can be used instead in a more general case where all four functional groups attached to carbon atoms in a double bond are different.
+E- and Z- are abbreviations of German words zusammen (together) and entgegen (opposite).
+In E- and Z-isomerism, each functional group is assigned a priority based on the Cahn–Ingold–Prelog priority rules.
+If the two groups with higher priority are on the same side of the double bond, the bond is assigned Z- configuration, otherwise (i.e. the two groups with higher priority are on the opposite side of the double bond), the bond is assigned E- configuration.
+Cis- and trans- configurations do not have a fixed relationship between E- and Z-configurations.

 Physical properties

 Many of the physical properties of alkenes and alkanes are similar: they are colorless, nonpolar, and combustible.
 The physical state depends on molecular mass: like the corresponding saturated hydrocarbons, the simplest alkenes (ethylene, propylene, and butene) are gases at room temperature.
 Linear alkenes of approximately five to sixteen carbon atoms are liquids, and higher alkenes are waxy solids.
 The melting point of the solids also increases with increase in molecular mass.

 Alkenes generally have stronger smells than their corresponding alkanes.
 Ethylene has a sweet and musty odor.
-The binding of cupric ion to the olefin in the mammalian olfactory receptor MOR244-3 is implicated in the smell of alkenes (as well as thiols).
 Strained alkenes, in particular, like norbornene and trans-cyclooctene are known to have strong, unpleasant odors, a fact consistent with the stronger π complexes they form with metal ions including copper.

+Boiling and melting points

+Below is a list of the boiling and melting points of various alkenes with the corresponding alkane and alkyne analogues.